 As part of the audit of the food business operators, the audit team assessed the adequacy and performance of the controls put in place at establishment level.
-The implementation of good hygiene practices and principles of HACCP (Hazard Analysis Critical Control Point) as part of the food business operator's food safety management system and traceability systems, was assessed to determine if they were effective, adequately maintained and in compliance with food law.
+The implementation of good hygiene practices and principles of HACCP (Hazard Analysis Critical Control Point) as part of the food business operator's food safety management system and traceability systems, were assessed to determine if they were effective, adequately maintained and in compliance with food law.

-On completion of the on-site visits to establishments the audit findings relevant to each food business operator were outlined by the FSAI audit team.
-The food business operator was informed that the FSAI would communicate the audit findings to the chief veterinary officer for follow-up.
-Following completion of the establishment audits, a final closing meeting was held by the chief veterinary officer and colleagues, where findings were discussed.
+On completion of the on-site visits to establishments, the audit findings relevant to each food business operator were outlined by the FSAI audit team.
+The food business operator was informed that the FSAI would communicate the audit findings to the county veterinary officer for follow-up.
+Following completion of the establishment audits, a final closing meeting was held by phone with the county veterinary officer, where findings were discussed.